PJMantoss/university-admin/README.md

 -Docker

-DESIGN PATTERN: Compound Components - a design pattern in React that allows for writing CSS in JavaScript.
+DESIGN PATTERN: Compound Components - a design pattern in React in which a component is composed of a subset of child components that all work in tandem to produce some functionality.

 HOW TO RUN & TEST PROJECT?